dadolens/Website-Updater-Bot/README.md

 - stop: ```/stop NAME``` stop a running watcher.
     - NAME is the identifier of the watcher that you want to stop.

+## Future updates
+- Add support to PhantomJS to run the bot in a non-desktop environment
+- Add /help command to print info about all the bot commands
+- Add other selector, like XPath
+- Add screenshot of the changed website to the notification (if requested)
+- Support telegram button API to create watcher more easily and with better UX
+-